ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 Manage percentage-based fees for WooCommerce orders.
 Open **Gm2 → Tariff** to add or edit tariffs.
 Enabled tariffs add a fee to the cart total during checkout.

+== Quantity Discounts ==
+Create discount groups from **Gm2 → Quantity Discounts** to offer bulk pricing on WooCommerce products.
+Define rules with minimum quantities and either percentage or fixed discounts.
+Discounts are applied automatically in the cart.
+When Elementor is active, use the **GM2 Quantity Options** widget on product pages to display buttons that preselect quantities before adding to the cart.

 == Redirects ==
 Create 301 or 302 redirects from the **SEO → Redirects** tab.
 The plugin logs